How are bonuses taxed in the UK, and can you avoid it?

 A bonus can also nudge you into a higher tax bracket, meaning you pay an even higher tax rate on some or all of it.

-It’s frustrating when your bonus is significantly reduced by tax, but there is a way to keep all of it in your pocket—if you’re happy to wait for it.
+It’s frustrating when your bonus is significantly reduced by tax, but there is a way to keep all of it - so long as you don’t mind waiting a while before you get your hands on it.

-Check your P60 to see how much you’ve contributed, as you can also carry over any unused allowance from the last three tax years.
+Check your P60 to see how much you’ve contributed, as you may also be able to carry over any unused allowance from the last three tax years.

-There’s just one catch to paying your bonus into your pension.
-You won’t be able to access it until you’re at least 55 (or 57 from 2028), or you’ll pay a significant tax penalty.
+The catch is that you won’t be able to access your bonus until you’re at least 55 (or 57 from 2028), or you’ll pay a significant tax penalty.

 Learn more: what is the 60% tax trap and how can you legally avoid it?